bmatsuo/lark/docs/lua.md

 - **dir** -- The directory from which to execute the command.

+- **env** -- A table containing all environment variables for the command.

 - **ignore** -- Do not terminate the task if the command exits with an error.

 ###lark.start{command, ..., [ignore=bool], [group=obj]}